 External signs are especially salient for East African Muslim women as their ethnic identity cannot be divorced from religion-based stereotypes prevalent in U.S. majority culture.
 If European and North American societies consider Muslim women oppressed, the headscarf is the symbol of that oppression, and women who cover their hair cannot escape the consequences of this symbolism (Bullock 2002).
-Despite, or perhaps because, of this emphasis, the role of hijab in identity construction is often particularly strong among women living in the West (Göle 2003; Williams and Vashi 2007).
+Despite, or perhaps because, of this emphasis, the headscarf is often especially important for the identity construction among Muslim women living in the West (Göle 2003; Williams and Vashi 2007).
+In the current national climate, the headscarf is certainly the most powerful signifier of Islamic religious identity for women.

-These studies on the meaning of the headscarf in Western/secular societies suggest that self-presentation is a useful area of analysis for the study of eastern African Muslim immigrant women.
-The intersection of racial, ethnic, and religious identities this group encounters (Guenther, Pendaz, and Songora 2008) makes consumption alone inadequate as an analytic tool.
-Though consumption does allow the expression of religious identities (e.g., through the purchase of religiously sanctioned food), and Wong (2007) found that Islam can interact with consumer structures, society's persistent focus on the headscarf makes clothing a second venue through which Islamic religious identities can be asserted or negotiated (see Dietz (2004) for a more detailed discussion).
-By studying the intersection of consumption and self-presentation as forms of self-expression, this project can adequately address the intersecting dimensions of identity and disadvantage that Eastern African Muslim immigrant women confront.
+These studies on the meaning of the headscarf in Western/secular societies suggest that self-presentation is a relevant area of analysis for the study of eastern African Muslim immigrant women.
+The intersection of racial, ethnic, and religious identities this group encounters (Guenther, Pendaz, and Songora 2008) makes consumption alone an inadequate analytic tool.
+Though consumption does allow the expression of religious identities (e.g., through the purchase of religiously sanctioned food), society's persistent focus on the headscarf as a symbol of oppression and second-class status make clothing a second venue through which Islamic religious identities can be asserted or negotiated (see Dietz 2004).
+By studying the intersection of consumption and self-presentation as forms of self-expression, this project can adequately address the intersecting dimensions of identity that Eastern African Muslim immigrant women confront.